 ZAWISZA CZARNY - THE REAL BLACK KNIGHT

-the 14th century saw the arrival on the
+saw the arrival on the battlefield a revolutionary

-battlefield a revolutionary new military force – the heavily armored knight.
+new military force – the heavily armored knight.
+Combining mobility with

-armor against Teutonic knights on many of the same fields where German
+knights in German-made armor against Teutonic knights on many of the same fields

 Zawisza Czarny was perhaps the most famous knight of the 15th century, high gothic period.
 He was a man of unblemished honor and was renowned across Europe for his bravery and his skills as a diplomat for King Wladyslaw II of Poland.
 He was known as “The Black Knight” for his jet-black hair and his custom made black armor.
 Like many knights of the 15th century who could afford to outfit themselves with the most up to date armor he had his made abroad in Germany.
 This type of armor became known as German Gothic armor due to the incorporation of the classic features of Gothic art – slender lines, extended forms, sharp contours, and fluting on flat surfaces.
 The German Armor Guilds also developed an advanced treatment for their armor to prevent rust while the armies were on campaign.
 This involved boiling the armor in a pot of “dirty” or used oil until the oil was absorbed into the metal, then burning off the excess.
 The result was a dark, glossy finish preferred by many knights, including Zawisza.